 you step-by-step through tips and recommendations, that can be easily

 put into practise.
 If you would like to improve your site - without going too deep into technology - than this course is the right choice for you!" -Michael Kimmig

 I'm a practicing award-winning multimedia artist and a former tenured Associate Professor of Digital Media and Program Director of Film & Digital Media at The American University of Rome (2006-2016).
-I'm currently a Visiting Associate Professor of Digital Media at the brand new American University of Myanmar in Yangon, Myanmar (Burma).
+I'm currently an Associate Professor of Digital Media at American University of Myanmar in Yangon, Myanmar (Burma).

 Since 2000 I've been teaching students all over the world using my tried and true custom approach (turning complex information into something simple, memorable, easy-to-understand in as short amount of time as possible) to ensure that you get the most important, relevant, and useful information that can be applied immediately.

 New bonus lectures and resources will continue to be added and timely advice will be provided in the discussion forum.
 I love to help and always respond to inquiries and discussions ASAP.